System stability and truncation schemes to the Dyson-Schwinger Equations: Origination of the small correction factor

-The first fraction is the contribution of full quark-gluon vertex, the second fraction is the contribution of gluon and ghost loops.
-Look at Table.\ref{tab1}, $-n_2$ is a big real value, so the second fraction tends to cause great suppression. $\mathrm{Re}[n_0]>\mathrm{Im}[n_0]$ and $\mathrm{Re}[n_0]>\mathrm{Re}[n_1]$ can make the real part of the first fraction small, this is useful to keep Re[$\eta$] small (since in most cases the imaginary part of the second fraction is small).
+The first fraction is the contribution of the full quark-gluon vertex, the second fraction is the contribution of the sum of gluon and ghost loops.
+Look at Table.\ref{tab1}, $\mathrm{Re}[-n_2]$ is a big value, so the second fraction tends to cause great suppression.
+Table.\ref{tab1} also shows that $\mathrm{Re}[n_0]\gg\mathrm{Im}[n_0]$ and $\mathrm{Re}[n_0]\gg\mathrm{Re}[n_1]$, which can make the real part of the first fraction small and will be useful to keep Re[$\eta$] small (since in most cases the imaginary part of the second fraction is small).
+So that the properties of $n_0$, $n_1$ and $n_2$ together help $Re[\eta]$ keep small under different $\alpha_1$ and $\alpha_2$.